-- Section 1.7.1, "Choosing a Oracle Home Directory" - Section 1.7.2, "Choosing Product Installation Directory"
+- Section 1.7.1, "Choosing an Oracle Home Directory" - Section 1.7.2, "Choosing Product Installation Directory"

-1.7.1 Choosing a Oracle Home Directory
+1.7.1 Choosing an Oracle Home Directory

-During the installation of the Oracle software, you are prompted to specify a Oracle Home directory.
+During the installation of the Oracle software, you are prompted to specify an Oracle home directory.
 This directory serves as a repository for common files that are used by various Oracle products installed on the same computer.
-For this reason, the Oracle Home directory can be considered a central support directory for all the Oracle products installed on your system.
+For this reason, the Oracle home directory can be considered a central support directory for all the Oracle products installed on your system.

-The files in the Oracle Home directory are essential to ensuring that Oracle software operates correctly on your system.
+The files in the Oracle home directory are essential to ensuring that Oracle software operates correctly on your system.
 These files:

-Facilitate checking of cross-product dependencies during installation

-Facilitate Service Pack installation
+- Facilitate checking of cross-product dependencies during installation - Facilitate Service Pack installation